Tinnitus Treatment in Westminster Denver Colorado

 along the nerve from your ear to your brain (auditory nerve).
 Your brain

 If the hairs inside your inner ear are bent or broken — this happens as you age or when you are regularly exposed to loud sounds — they can “leak” random electrical impulses to your brain, causing tinnitus.

-– Ear infection or ear canal blockage.
-Your ear canals can become blocked with a buildup of fluid (ear infection), earwax, dirt or other foreign materials.
-A blockage can change the pressure in your ear, causing tinnitus.
+infection or ear canal blockage.
+Your ear canals can become blocked with a

 or neck injuries.
 Head or neck trauma can affect the inner ear, hearing nerves

 A number of medications may cause or worsen tinnitus.
 Generally, the higher the

 dose of these medications, the worse tinnitus becomes.
 Often the unwanted noise